isomerpages/moe-peihwaprespri/_about-pei-hwa/General Information/School Rules and Regulations.md

 #### 6. Prohibited Items

-*   Pupils are not allowed to have in their possession any form of weapon.
+* Students are not allowed to have in their possession any form of weapon.

-*   They are also not allowed to bring any weapon-like item, which can be used or intended to be used to cause harm to others.
+• Students are not allowed to bring any weapon-like item, which can be used or intended to be used to cause harm to others.

-*   Pupils are not allowed to bring items that are disruptive to teaching and learning.
-Card games, toys and electronic devices are strictly not allowed in school.
+• Students are not allowed to bring items that are disruptive to teaching and learning such as card games and toys.
+Unauthorised electronic devices capable of capturing, storing, displaying and/or transmitting visual, audio or verbal information, are strictly not allowed in school.

-*   These restrictions apply to Learning Journeys, CCAs and any school events, unless permission has been granted by the school.
-Pupils who are found with the prohibited items will have the items confiscated.
+• These restrictions apply to Learning Journeys, CCAs and any school events, unless permission has been granted by the school.
+Students who are found with the prohibited items will have the items confiscated.

-*   Confiscated items can only be collected by the pupil’s parents/guardians.
+• Confiscated items can only be collected by the student’s parents/guardians.